Conditions 3-Methylglutaconic Aciduria

 Support groups can help connect families who have a child or other family member affected by 3-methylglutaconic aciduria (3MGA) with a supportive community of people who have experience and expertise in living with the condition.
 These organizations offer resources for families, affected individuals, health care providers, and advocates.

 At this time, we have not located support groups for each particular type of 3MGA.
 However, there are groups for many of the condition's most common symptoms.
 These groups may have useful resources for families affected by certain types of 3MGA.
 For example, families affected by cardiomyopathy as a result of 3MGA or vision loss as a result of 3MGA type III may be interested in symptom-specific support.

 Because 3MGA is a genetic condition, you may want to speak with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for 3MGA, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors website are two good resources for you or your health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics and the Find a Genetic Counselor tool on the National Society of Genetic Counselors website are two good resources for you or your health care provider to use to identify local specialists.

 Ben Thorpe is a sixteen-year-old boy from South Africa with Barth syndrome (3MGA type II).
 He shared his story at the 2010 International Barth Syndrome Foundation Conference.
 Watch him talk about his experience in this video of his speech, which is available on YouTube.